feedhenry/rhmap-push-test-driver/README.md

 ```
 Then start the test-runner by running `node index.js` and passing the necessary arguments.
 To see detailed usage instructions run `node index.js -h`:
 ```
-Usage: node index.js [Required] [UPS API specific] [options]
+Usage: node index.js [Required] [options]

 Required:
-  -e, --endPoint           The cloud app endpoint url -a, --appId              The ID of the target application -c, --csv                The path to the CSV path containing the alias in format 'variantId;alias;tokenId'
+  -e, --endPoint           The cloud app endpoint url -a, --appId              The ID of the target application -c, --csv                The path to the CSV path containing the alias in format 'variants;alias;tokenId'.
+                           Incompatible with 'variants'.
+  -v, --variants           The list of variants that will receive the notifications, separated by spaces.
+                           Incompatible witn 'csv'.

 Options:
   -d, --delay              The delay between each request                                           [default: 6500]